-The Company expects the net Offer proceeds of the Second Tranche to amount to approximately ₱940,263,494.54.
-Such proceeds will be used by the Company to fund its maturing short-term obligations in the 1st and 2nd quarter of 2021 and to partially fund its hydro project development.
-See "Use of Proceeds" on page 37.
+The Company expects the net Offer proceeds of the First Tranche to amount to approximately ₱1,878,010,601.87.
+Such proceeds will be used by the Company to finance its working capital requirements and for general corporate purposes, specifically on settling its maturing short-term obligations.
+See "Use of Proceeds" on page 35.
 The Sole Issue Manager, Arranger and Underwriter will receive 0.50% per annum of the aggregate face value of the CPs issued.
 Such amount shall be inclusive of the underwriting and selling agency fees, if applicable, and shall be deductible from the gross proceeds of the Offering.